Hooniverse Asks: Which existing vehicle should be turned into an EV?

 What other vehicles out there might be well served with an electric version?
 Something like a Focus wagon would be great.
 Electric pickups will be an interesting option.
 But what else would yo like to see electrified?

-41 responses to “Hooniverse Asks: Which existing vehicle should be turned into an EV?”
+41 thoughts on “Hooniverse Asks: Which existing vehicle should be turned into an EV?”

 Imagine how he would react to a $25k trailerload of batteries that had been charged only four times being swapped for a set that had been around since the days when Jalopnik was still relevant.